 About Leslie

-In 2023, as part of the Soujourners Collective, she contributed to a collaborative chapter in an education text, Teaching in the Anthropocene: Education in the Face of Environmental Crisis.
+As part of the Soujourners Collective, she contributed to a collaborative chapter in Teaching in the Anthropocene: Education in the Face of Environmental Crisis.
 She has also contributed the story The Goddess Cup to Awfully Hilarious: Period Pieces, which won the Canadian Book Club Award in the category of Anthology.
+She is currently working on a novel of historical fiction based on her grandfather’s WWI records, his experiences with the 27th "City of Winnipeg" Battalion and the fiancée he left behind.

 Writerly things...